bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 The best algorithm is the one which has the best performance.

-#### Fatctors of a good algorithm
+#### Factors of a good algorithm

 + Input and output should be defined precisely.
-Zero or more should be supplied and atleast one produced
+Zero or more should be supplied and at least one produced
-+ Definiteness - Clear steps and unambigous instructions
++ Definiteness - Clear steps and unambiguous instructions
-+ Effectiveness - basic instructions and carried in priciple
++ Effectiveness - basic instructions and carried in principle
 + Finiteness - should terminate after a number of steps

 #### Steps of solving a problem

 1. **Understand the problem**
    + Can you restate the problem in your own words
-   + Wh Understand the problemat are the inputs that go into the problem
+   + Wh Understand the problems are the inputs that go into the problem
-   + What are the outputs that are expectedCan output be dertermined from inputs
+   + What are the outputs that are expectedCan output be determined from inputs
    + How do you label important pieces of data that are part of the problem
 2. Explore concrete example
    + come up with an example